sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around_v2/Fundamentals 1: Getting Around.md

 <img src="assets/f15.png" width="800"/>

 We are taken to the published version of the workbook.

-This is what a user who does not have the right to edit workbooks would see.
+The `published version` is what a user sees when they do not have the right to edit the workbook.

 <aside class="positive">
 <strong>Spreadsheet-like, Tabular Interface:</strong><br>